DarthHater/pgBoardUnchained/README.md

 pgBoardUnchained
 ================

-After years of mucking with the PHP flavor of pgBoard, I decided to rewrite it in Python for Django 1.6.
-Enjoi.
+After years of mucking with the PHP flavor of pgBoard, I decided to rewrite it in Python for Django 1.6, and leverage node, redis and socket.io to make the board experience much neater.
+The text only approach is still in play with twitter bootstrap leading the styling charge.

 To setup pgBoardUnchained: